 Because many exotic pets are compact, quiet and don't require outdoor space, they can be a good choice for apartment living.
 However, you should always check your tenant or homeowner's agreements to find out what pets are permitted before choosing an exotic pet for your apartment.
 If pets are usually not allowed, you may be able to get an exception, but if this is the case, always get permission in writing (never try to sneak a pet in!).
-Once you are all clear to choose an exotic pet, figure out what you want in a pet and what kind of space you have.
-We found the best cute and compact animals to welcome into your small space.

 01 of 16